dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ### Reachability analysis

-First off, we fixed the [long-standing complaint][18921] that type promotion isn't smart about early returns an other unreachable code paths.
+First off, we fixed the [long-standing complaint][18921] that type promotion isn't smart about early returns and other unreachable code paths.
 When analyzing a function, it now takes into account `return`, `break`, `throw`, and any other way execution might terminate early in a function.
 Under null safety, this function: